Eiffel Tower: Subsequent events

-Many innovations took place at the Eiffel Tower in the early 20th century.
 In 1910, Father Theodor Wulf measured radiant energy at the top and bottom of the tower.
 He found more at the top than expected, incidentally discovering what are known today as cosmic rays.
 Two years later, on 4 February 1912, Austrian tailor Franz Reichelt died after jumping from the first level of the tower (a height of 57 m) to demonstrate his parachute design.
 In 1914, at the outbreak of World War I, a radio transmitter located in the tower jammed German radio communications, seriously hindering their advance on Paris and contributing to the Allied victory at the First Battle of the Marne.

+During World War I, the Eiffel Tower's wireless station played a crucial role in intercepting enemy communications from Berlin.
+In 1914, French forces successfully launched a counter-attack during the Battle of the Marne after gaining critical intelligence on the German Army's movements.
+In 1917, the station intercepted a coded message between Germany and Spain that referenced 'Operative H-21.'
+This information contributed to the arrest, conviction, and execution of Mata Hari, the famous spy accused of working for Germany.

 From 1925 to 1934, illuminated signs for Citroën adorned three of the tower's sides, making it the tallest advertising space in the world at the time.
 In April 1935, the tower was used to make experimental low-resolution television transmissions, using a shortwave transmitter of 200 watts power.
 On 17 November, an improved 180-line transmitter was installed.

 On two separate but related occasions in 1925, the con artist Victor Lustig "sold" the tower for scrap metal.
 A year later, in February 1926, pilot Leon Collet was killed trying to fly under the tower.
 His aircraft became entangled in an aerial belonging to a wireless station.
 A bust of Gustave Eiffel by Antoine Bourdelle was unveiled at the base of the north leg on 2 May 1929.
 In 1930, the tower lost the title of the world's tallest structure when the Chrysler Building in New York City was completed.
 In 1938, the decorative arcade around the first level was removed.